-In April 2019 the Office for National Statistics (ONS) released the reported crime figures for England and Wales for the year 2018.
-I am extremely pleased to report that recorded crime in Warwickshire reduced by 1% during the calendar year, particularly so given that England and Wales saw an average increase of 7%.
+In April 2019 the Office for National Statistics (ONS) released the reported crime figures for England and Wales for 2018 and I am extremely pleased to report that recorded crime in Warwickshire reduced by 1% during the calendar year, particularly so given that England and Wales saw an average increase of 7%.
 With a total of 41,304 crimes recorded, Warwickshire Police was one of only seven of the forty-three forces to experience a reduction.

 Of particular note is that in Warwickshire drug crime dropped 14%, the second biggest drop in the country.
 The success follows the launch of the 'Protect' initiative with a focus on tackling serious and organised crime, including County-lines where urban crime groups in major cities expand their drug supply network to rural communities and other areas of the country.
-I have no doubt our work to tackle this type of serious crime has played a significant part in reducing drug crime in Warwickshire, where the Chief constable has been clear that all officers and staff have a role to play in reducing its profound impact on individual lives and communities.